Skip to content

 Categorising your customer insight into themes helps provide structure to the feedback.
 Identifying the most reoccurring themes in your feedback, whether they’re mentioned in a positive or negative light, will help you figure out what’s being talked about the most.
 Putting your customer insight into categories may even highlight some areas that you didn’t even know were causing issues.

-Every business is different, and the right categorisation tags for you will depend on what you provide, and what your business objectives are that you set out in step one.
+Every business is different, and the right categorization tags for you will depend on what you provide, and what your business objectives are that you set out in step one.

 Feefo’s Insights Labels tool allows you to tag and track themes across your customer reviews, so you can discover what people are saying about your business and make the changes that matter.

 “Insight tag reporting across all our customer feedback has given us fantastic insight into our business.
-It lets us recognise trends, quickly identify customer concerns, and monitor customer experience initiatives across the business”.
+It lets us recognize trends, quickly identify customer concerns, and monitor customer experience initiatives across the business”.

 Adam Cornish, Customer Experience Manager, Expedia